-Northern Ireland Judo has in place a set of anti-doping rules that all athletes and athlete support personnel must abide by.
+Northern Ireland Judo has in place a set of anti-doping rules that all athletes and athlete support personnel must abide by (you can click here to read our policy).
 The anti-doping rules for Northern Ireland Judo are consistent with the World Anti-Doping Code (the Code), the core document that harmonises anti-doping policies, rules and regulations within sport globally.

 - The anti-doping rules of Northern Ireland Judo are the rules published by UK Anti-Doping (or its successor), as amended from time to time.

 If you are a member of Northern Ireland Judo, then the anti-doping rules apply to you, regardless of what level you participate at.
 You can find the UK Anti-Doping Rules here.

 2021 World Anti-Doping Code

 From 1 January 2021, a new version of the Code is in effect and it’s important that all athletes and athlete support personnel are aware of how this impacts them.

 For more information on the changes within the 2021 Code, visit UKAD’s website here.

 Under the 2021 Code, an athlete may be classified as being “International-Level”, “National-Level” or a “Recreational Athlete” based on their competition level.
 Further information on these different categories is available on the UKAD website.